HCV infections in US nearly triple in 5 years

 Today, the CDC released two new reports on the virus in MMWR — including one that assessed state laws and policies regarding HCV care and clean needle programs for injection drug users, a population that is driving the epidemic.

-for injection drug users
+Access to care for injection drug users

 In their report, researchers determined how comprehensive state laws are regarding access to safe injection.
 In particular, they examined whether state laws allow needle exchange, exempt needles from the definition of drug paraphernalia in criminal law, decriminalize needle use in authorized exchange programs, avoid prosecution of people who tell arresting officers that they have needles, and allow the retail sale of needles without a prescription to people who inject drugs.